shekhargulati/30-seconds-of-java/README.md

 Filters out the non-unique values in an array.

-Use Array.stream().filter() for an array containing only the unique values.
+Use Arrays.stream().filter() for an array containing only the unique values.

 ```java
 public static int[] filterNonUnique(int[] elements) {